Sage-Bionetworks/sage-monorepo/docs/figma-to-code.md

 ## TO-DOs:

-- User-Profile
-  1. The icons have not been implemented.
-Replace icon images by using the material icons, otherwise upload the icon images.
-  2. Fix missing border/box-shadow of challenge/organization card, i.e the border color/box-shadow of `.challenge-card-container1` (I don't know how to get the information from figma)
+- Fix missing border/box-shadow of challenge/organization card, i.e the border color/box-shadow of `.challenge-card-container1` (I don't know how to get the information from figma)

 ## Issues found on the user profile component: